 What does All-On-4 Cost?

-Now that we have explained all your surgical and prosthetic phases, let’s discuss some fees.
+Now that we have explained all your surgical and prosthetic phases, let’s discuss All On 4 implants cost.

 The surgical fee is very standard among specialist.
 They range from $12,500 to $ 14,500, depending on the need for extractions and the desire for sedation.
 If there is difficulty or a risk of compromises, this may also affect the fees.